 Parents and kids come up with many different ideas for lunches.
 Sandwiches and wraps are popular and are easy to eat.
 Some kids prefer eating leftovers from the previous night’s dinner kept warm in an insulated thermos.
 Small containers with fruits, vegetables, beans, yogurt or nuts are an easy option for kids who like their food kept separate.
 Bento-box style lunch boxes make it easy to pack many different small items.
 Involve your kids in the process of preparing lunches each day so that they have some say in what goes into their lunchbox.

 A. The state government provides the money for the school facilities, staff and basic materials, but that is all.
 Your contributions to each of these organizations helps your child to have an enriched school experience with art, music, science, field trips, and a classroom well stocked with books and school supplies.
 Without parent support, these programs would be missing from our school.
 Parent support of both time and money make Mistral school a special place.
 Without your contributions to these organizations our school would suffer.
-Please see the school funding puzzle to see how your money is put to work for your children.

 Q. Can I help out in the classroom?